Are you looking for the best things to do in Williams? You will feel like you went back in time…

 Getting Around Town

-The best way to learn about the town and its history is by going on a walking tour of historic buildings and train station.
+The best way to learn about the town and its history is by going on a walking tour of historic buildings and train stations.
 There are so many places to stop at and take pictures.

 Here’s a list of things to do in Williams, AZ.